 So far, we have sought input and technical information from councils and key government agencies, and we will listen and talk to key stakeholders, including landowners, along the way.

-The delivery strategy will also respond to parallel planning processes for the Western Sydney Aerotropolis, and is targeted for completion in late 2021.
+The delivery strategy will also respond to parallel planning processes for the Western Sydney Aerotropolis, and is targeted for completion in 2022.

 We will update this web page as new information becomes available.
 We will also provide updates via email.
 Please register your details below if you would like to receive email updates on Wianamatta South Creek.